Sample Thank You and Appreciation Letters for Your Boss

 Since a thank you letter, email or note to your boss is an important message, you need to know how best to write one.

-Here is how you can write an effective and genuine thank you letter to your boss:
+Here is how you can write an effective and genuine letter to your boss:

 Header

 For the header part of the letter, you should include the date when you are writing the letter, the full name of your boss, the company’s name, and the company’s address.
-This should be followed by an official or professional salutation since thank you letters are somewhat official letters.
+This should be followed by an official or professional salutation since these letters are somewhat official letters.

 Here is what the introduction should look like: